fivethirtyeight/redistricting-atlas-data/README.md

 This repository contains data used in [The Atlas Of Redistricting](https://projects.fivethirtyeight.com/redistricting-maps/).
 [Read more](https://fivethirtyeight.com/features/we-drew-2568-congressional-districts-by-hand-heres-how) about the project.

 ### [shp/](shp)
 This directory contains shapefiles for all the maps used in the project.
 The shapefiles for current districts are those used in the 115th Congress, and are based on [Cartographic Boundary Shapefiles](https://www.census.gov/geo/maps-data/data/cbf/cbf_cds.html) from the Census Bureau, with some adjustments for water features.
+In cases where the current congressional map fulfilled the goals of a custom map, a shapefile is not included.
+(See the `current_map` column of `districts.csv` for maps where this is the case.)

 ### [drf/](drf)
 This directory contains XML files (with a `.drf` extension) for use in [Dave's Redistricting App](http://gardow.com/davebradlee/redistricting/launchapp.html), which was used to draw the custom districts for this project.
 In cases where the current congressional map fulfilled the goals of a custom map, a DRF file is not included.
 (See the `current_map` column of `districts.csv` for maps where this is the case.)